OrdinaryMagician/alicegl/README.md

   calls, you doofus.
 - **There was an object here, but it's gone now**: Deleting an object that doesn't exist, trying to draw a nonexistent array or pushing to an unallocated queue.
 Also, accessing null samplers/buffers.
+Or using 256-color mode without palette data.
 - **Attempted to start queue with zero size**: You can guess what this means.
 - **No space left in queue to push data**: You're pushing more data than the queue can handle.
 Fix this by setting a big enough capacity and reallocating